 Pain is common and we all experience it.
 It’s your body’s way of telling you that something is wrong when you break a leg, cut your finger or have another injury.

 Chronic pain is different.
 Your body hurts even when there is no obvious injury, and it lasts for months, sometimes years.
 It’s not all in your mind – you really do feel pain.
 But the fix is not in a pill.
 Below are five negative side effects of painkillers that can actually make your pain worsen over time.

-1. Over time, prescription painkillers cause the pain to worsen
+1. Over time, prescription painkillers can make pain worse

 Opioids do provide relief by blocking pain.
 But as a result, your body reacts by increasing the number of receptors to try to get the pain signal through again.
 So when the drug wears off, you will experience more pain for about three days.
 If you continue to take opioids, the pills become less and less effective but the pain keeps increasing – not because of an injury, but due to the opioids themselves.

 2. Opioids can mask emotional pain and trauma